invenia/blog/_posts/2018-12-18-memristors.md

 Introduction
 ------------

-In this post we will explore an interesting area of modern circuit theory and computing: how exotic properties of certain nanoscale circuit components (analogous to tungsten filament lightblulbs) can be used for solving optimization problems.
-Lets start with a simple example based on resistors.
-Imagine a complex circuit of resistors, which all have the same resitance.
+In this post we will explore an interesting area of modern circuit theory and computing: how exotic properties of certain nanoscale circuit components (analogous to tungsten filament lightblulbs) can be used for solving certain optimization problems.
+Lets start with a simple example: imagine a circuit made up of resistors, which all have the same resitance.

 <img src="{{ site.baseurl }}/public/images/tikz_cubecircuit.png" alt="circuit" style="width:300px;margin:0 auto 0 auto;" class="img-responsive">

 If we connect points A and B of the circuit above to a battery, current will flow through the conductors (let’s say from A to B), according to Kirchhoff's laws.
-Because of the symmetry of the problem, the currents will flow equally in all directions to reach B. The reason is that the current splits at each intersection according to the inverse resistance rule.
-This implies that if we follow the maximal current at each intersection, we can use this protocol to actually solve the minimum distance (or cost) problem on a graph.
+Because of the symmetry of the problem, the current splits at each intersection according to the inverse resistance rule, and so the currents will flow equally in all directions to reach B. This implies that if we follow the maximal current at each intersection, we can use this circuit to solve the minimum distance (or cost) problem on a graph.
 This can be seen as an example of a physical system performing analog computation.
 More generally, there is a deep connection between graph theory and resistor networks.

 In 2008, HP discovered what is now called the "nanoscale memristor".
 This is a type of resistor made of certain metal oxides such as tungsten or titanium whose resistance, as its physical dimensions reach the nanoscale, changes as a function of time.
-For the case of titanium dioxide, the resistance seemed to change between two limiting values according to a seemingly simple convex law depending on an internal parameter $$w$$ constrained between $$0$$ and $$1$$:
+For the case of titanium dioxide, the resistance changes between two limiting values according to a seemingly simple convex law depending on an internal parameter $$w$$ constrained between $$0$$ and $$1$$:

 $$ R(w)=\Ron (1-w) +w \Roff,$$